MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Set-PSSessionConfiguration.md

 ### -ShowSecurityDescriptorUI

-Indicates that this cmdlet a property sheet that helps you create a new SDDL for the session configuration.
+When this parameter is used the cmdlet opens a property sheet that helps you create a new SDDL for the session configuration.
 The property sheet appears after you run the `Set-PSSessionConfiguration` command and then restart the **WinRM** service.

 When you set permissions to the configuration, remember that users must have at least `Execute(Invoke)` permission to use the session configuration in a session.